fultonj/antelope/docs/standard.md

 The CR comes from running `make edpm_deploy_prep` from [install_yamls](https://github.com/openstack-k8s-operators/install_yamls/tree/main#deploy-dev-env-using-crc-edpm-nodes-with-isolated-networks).
-I don't use `make edpm_deploy` because I like to have a CR file to review and modify before I start the deployment.
+I don't always use `make edpm_deploy` because I like to have a CR file to review and modify before I start the deployment.

 The CR should only contain an OpenStackDataPlane [NodeSet](https://openstack-k8s-operators.github.io/dataplane-operator/openstack_dataplanenodeset)